jz393/jz393.github.io/writing/my-first-love-postmortem.md

 Initially, the piece itself was sufficient to me.
 I think authors generally want their work to function as standalone items, without requiring a complete understanding of the external context.
 Interpreters can self-insert or categorically reason as needed.

 I want to highlight that I’m not used to writing dramatic pieces.
-Throughout my career, I have focused on technical/academic writing, emphasizing clarity over artistry and prioritizing precision over style.
+Throughout my career, I have focused on technical/academic writing, prioritizing clarity over artistry and precision over style.
 In the industry, my technique was solidified through many design docs and proposals.

 Still, I sought to portray my profession as an allegorical narrative.
 My abrupt departure left me with a kind of distress I had never felt before, and I felt obligated to turn it into art.
 If I could do that and present a clear, transformative arc, it would prove that I was ready to officially move on, symbolizing the postmortems I wrote after intense production fires.
 I had already written *[Sailing the Grand Pacific](https://zhangjane.com/writing#sailing-the-grand-pacific)*, describing the experiences of a lone sailor who is physically and spiritually shattered by a sudden storm, forced to take refuge on an uncharted island.